 NCAA Football Betting Odds: Week 1 Line Movements & Last-Minute News

-Here are some news, notes and any major line moves for some of Saturday's games (unless noted) around the country, in no particular order.
+Here are some notes for some of Saturday's games around the country, in no particular order.

 Read more articles by Alan Matthews